jacanchaplais/compton-seminar/src/slides.md

 .allowframebreaks
 }

-Inetial frame in which sum of spatial momenta is zero.
+Inertial frame in which sum of spatial momenta is zero.

 ![Centre of mass frame diagram](images/com-frame.svg)